Digital Music Production is designed for students who have a passion for music and an interest in the technical aspects of music production.

-You may also have to pay for a number of other things to support your study like headphones and USB memory sticks.
+You may also have to pay for several other things to support your study like headphones and USB memory sticks.

-This course is equivalent to one-and-a-half A Levels in UCAS points.
+The full course title for this programme is BTEC Level 3 National Extended Certificate in Digital Music Production.
+This qualification is equivalent to one A Level in UCAS points.
 You will need to complete TWO other A Levels alongside this course to build a full Study Programme.